cranjesh/images-test/TheSoldiersLegacyThorough.md

 I read the first:

 "Watson,
 I arrived in London yesterday.
-Edward discovered something dangerous—supply records that don’t match official ledgers.
-He feared he was being watched.
-The truth is buried, but his chest holds the key.
-Others will try to stop this.
-Meet me at the Criterion Bar, seven o’clock.
-Come alone."
+From memory, Edward in the past had discovered that some supply records that don’t match official ledgers.
+He suspected Cartwright and found some records."
 — Maj.
 James Forrester

 Holmes handed me the second: